Sale: 560 / Evening Sale, Dec. 06. 2024 in Munich Lot 47

 India ink drawing on paper (with the blindstamp "Progress").

-With an ink sketch of further figures on the reverse.
+With an ink figure sketch on the reverse.
 [AR].

 Tumult in der Großstadt (Big City Pandemonium): an early, apocalyptic drawing by George Grosz.

-• From his crucial creative period in Berlin during World War I.
+• From his main creative period in Berlin during World War I.

 • Extensive exhibition history and with another figure sketch on the reverse.

 • Artistic breakthrough in 1916: Georg Ehrenfried Groß turns into George Grosz.
 The artist gains recognition in the art world through, among other things, an essay by Theodor Däubler and the publication of two drawings in the magazine "Neue Jugend".
-He begins working on the painting "Metropolis", which contains elements of our drawing.
+He began to work on the painting "Metropolis", which contains elements of our drawing

 .